Flipkart vs Amazon India Interview: Two Very Different Tests

 Preparing for Flipkart

 For DSA, 30-40 LeetCode mediums across the core patterns is enough.
-Focus on fluency, not coverage.
-Brush up on database normalization too.
-The SDE-2 system design round will ask you to defend your schema, and interviewers probe 1NF/2NF/3NF knowledge.
+Brush up on database normalization.
+The SDE-2 system design round probes 1NF/2NF/3NF when you defend your schema.

 Preparing for Amazon India